 Normally I am not a box-of-this, can-of-that type of cook, but sometimes you hit upon a shortcut that is truly tasty and healthy.
+And this black bean soup is one of those shortcuts for when we want soup, but haven’t soaked any beans.
 I hope you enjoy this as much and Rick and I have.
-Serves 4-6.

 1 box Fantastic Foods “Instant Black Bean” mix

 [This is essentially re-fried beans that have been dehydrated.
 It comes with some spices already mixed in, so you can use it for dip, as a veggie filling for tostadas, etc. I found it in my local health-food oriented grocery store but some major chains are starting to carry the Fantastic Foods line now.]

 3 scallions, thinly sliced (white parts and about 5 inches of green parts)

 1 14 oz. can diced tomatoes (fire-roasted preferred)

 4-6 cups hot water

 In a soup pot, saute the onions, garlic and carrot in the oil until the vegetables are tender, about 5 minutes.
 Add the tomatoes, scallions, chili powder and ground cumin, and cook for another minute.
 Next, pour in 4 cups of hot water, toss in the bay leaves, and sprinkle in the box of bean mix.
 Stir thoroughly so that the beans get completely re-hydrated in the water (no clumps).